AdiBembs/FAQ/README.md

 Explanation: This project is to create a website + Chabot that work with slack and eventually other chat platforms.
 The idea is to make a virtual teaching assistant that can help manage questions that we may receive.
+Our focus was to try and make the program run better by adding some new features.